 Plan Your Visit

-The Reading Room will be closed to all researchers (visiting researchers and Loyola community) for the foreseeable future.
-To help mitigate the loss of in-person research, we will offer expanded scanning options for research requests.
+The Reading Room is currently closed to visiting researchers.
+To help mitigate the loss of in-person research, we offer expanded scanning options for research requests.
 Given limited in-person staffing, the requests will be fulfilled at our discretion and on a flexible time frame.

 Please read our guidelines below and fill out a Researcher Request Form for assistance.

 When using rare books, manuscripts, and university archives materials, we ask that you comply with the following:

 - All materials are to be used in the Special Collections & Archives reading room.
 These materials do not circulate.